r0zzy5/cosim_demo/README.md

 2. The username will be "admin" and the password will be the one you created in step 6 of 'First time installation'.

 ### Troubleshooting:
 - The grep cmd might not be recognised by some terminals (Powershell).
-You may need to use a linux terminal.
+You may need to use a linux terminal. this can work for powershell : docker-compose logs | Findstr "Bootstrap Password"

 ## Setting the demo up:
 ### Setting up the server and viewer: